DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/multicluster/multi-cluster-net.md

 - **Easier Management**: Centralizing the management of the entire service mesh in one control plane can help organizations manage the entire service mesh more conveniently and quickly.
 - **Low-complexity configuration and better performance**: By unifying all the data of the entire service mesh in one control plane, the routing and governance policies of the service can be processed more quickly, thereby improving the overall service network mesh performance.
 - **Stronger Security**: In single control plane multicluster mode, we can better control access to the entire service mesh and use stricter security policies to protect its data.
-- **Support cross-cluster load and disaster recovery capability**: It can flexibly configure cross-cluster traffic load and disaster recovery strategies.
+- **Support cross-cluster load and disaster recovery capability**: It can flexibly configure cross-cluster traffic load and disaster recovery policies.
 - **Unified and efficient policy configuration**: There is no need to configure complicated control plane configuration synchronization and merging issues, especially the more control planes, the larger the volume of its business services, and its synchronization and merging must be a very complicated and There is a risk.
 - **Flexible control plane and data plane isolation**: The service mesh allows users to isolate the mesh control plane from the data plane cluster, and also supports the cluster to have both the control plane and the data plane in the case of limited user resources under the same cluster.
 - **Flexible switching of network modes**: The default scenario of the service mesh is that multiple clusters are located on a single network, but the multi-network mode can also support deployment.